tleverett/CSS-Documentation/docs/principles-of-object-oriented-css/index.md

 </body>
 ```

-Here is an example of a CSS function being invoked by HTML:
+Here is an example of a CSS "function" being invoked by HTML:

 ```css
 /* example.css */